jccuevas/cpp-docs.es-es/docs/mfc/reference/cdhtmldialog-class.md

 Puntero a un objeto `IDispatch`.

 *szUrl*<br/>
-Un puntero a una cadena que contiene la dirección URL de destino.
+Puntero a una cadena que contiene la dirección URL a la que se va a navegar.

 ##  <a name="ondocumentcomplete"></a>  CDHtmlDialog::OnDocumentComplete